UBC-MDS/exploratory-data-viz/README.md

 To view the course locally with Docker:

-1. Install Docker
+1. Install docker and docker-compose

-2. clone this GitHub repo, and then from the root of this project repo type: `docker compose up`
+2. Clone this GitHub repo, and then from the root of this project repo type: `docker-compose up`

 3. Then copy this url to the browser: `http://localhost:8000`